Sl1ceD1ce/password-manager/README.md

 There are several major components to my codebase that provide a certain level of security:

-1. Authentication through encrypted JWTs.
+1. Authentication through JWTS encrypted using SHA-512.
 2. Parsing of user data to ensure malicious payloads are intercepted.
-3. Encryption of data at rest within the database.
+3. Encryption of data at rest within the database through AES-256.
 4. Storage of keys in a seperate location to the database.
-5. Appropriate salting to prevent
+5. Appropriate salting and encryption when storing passwords that do not require users to reaccess in plaintext through bcrypt.